zulip/zulip-gci/tasks/interactive-bots.md

   * The bot posts the expected output.

-* Document your interactive bot at `~/zulip/contrib_bots/lib/<bot_name>` in a `docs.md`.
+* Document your interactive bot at `~/zulip/contrib_bots/lib/<bot_name>` in a `docs.md` (about the bot, how the bot works, what the bot does, etc.).
 Add any relevant screenshots that will help understand how the bot works.

 * Create a commit with your bot, with commit message `interactive bots: Create
 <bot_name> bot.`.

 * Create a pull request in the `zulip/zulip` repository, with title `interactive bots: Create <bot_name> bot by <username>.`.
-Link to your GCI task in comment section.
+Link of your pull request to your GCI task in comment section.

 *Completion criteria:* Mentors will check if the new bot fulfills the feature requirements.